Masterpoints

 Masterpoints or master points are points awarded by bridge organizations to individuals for success in competitive bridge tournaments run under their auspices.
 Generally, recipients must be members in good standing of the issuing organization.
-At the international level, competitions and point awards are administered by the World Bridge Federation (WBF); its affiliates at the multi-national level, such as the American Contract Bridge League (ACBL), also issue points as do more local organizations such as the English Bridge Union (EBU), and the Deutsche Bridge Verband (DBV) and independent ones such as the American Bridge Association (ABA).
+At the international level, competitions and point awards are administered by the World Bridge Federation (WBF); its affiliates at the multi-national level, such as the American Contract Bridge League (ACBL), also issue points as do national federations such as the English Bridge Union (EBU), and the Deutsche Bridge Verband (DBV) and independent leagues such as the American Bridge Association (ABA) and Bridge Base Online (BBO).

-In general, each organization has its own scheme for the categorization of competitive bridge events and has a parallel scheme for awarding various categories of points to players who are successful in them.
-Upon reaching certain thresholds in point accumulation or retention, most organizations bestow a rank on the individual in recognition of their achievements.
+In general, each organization has its own scheme for categorizing competitive bridge events and has a parallel scheme for awarding various categories of points to successful players.
+Upon reaching certain thresholds in point accumulation or retention, most organizations rank the individual in recognition of their achievements.
 Points and rankings generally have no monetary value, but have prestige value for some players and are sought after by them over a lifetime of play.

 In some cases, the point awarding scheme is an important means of raising revenue for the bridge organization insofar as they charge entry fees for each tournament where points are awarded and their availability acts as an incentive to participation; the more prestigious the points, the higher the entry fees.

-In the past, points were issued in the form of paper certificates, which gave the player a tangible record of his or her achievement, but these are now increasingly replaced by electronic recording.
+In the past, points were issued as paper certificates, which gave the player a tangible record of their achievement, but these are now increasingly replaced by electronic recording.

+"Masterpoint", as a single word, is a registered trademark of the ACBL in the United States.

 Awards of masterpoints

-Players who achieve a high placing in an event sanctioned by the sponsoring bridge organization (a club game, sectional tournament, regional tournament, etc.) are awarded masterpoints according to their placing and the number of pairs, individuals or teams who played in the event.
+Players who achieve a high placing in an event sanctioned by the sponsoring bridge organization (a club game, sectional tournament, regional tournament, etc.) are awarded masterpoints according to their placing and the number of pairs, individuals, or teams who played in the event.

 Some events have an upper masterpoint limit, meaning that only players with a masterpoint holding under the limit may participate.
 This allows less experienced players more of a chance to place high since they will not be playing against players who are significantly more experienced.
 Additionally, some events are stratified.
 This means that players with various masterpoint holdings play together, but in the final standings, players receive masterpoints based on their position within their stratum.
-For example, if you are first in stratum C, second in B and fourth in A, and the upper masterpoint limits are 300 for C, 500 for B and 1000 for A, that means that among players with fewer than 300 masterpoints, you did the best.
-Among players with 500 points or fewer, you did second-best, and among players with fewer than 1000, you did fourth best.
+For example, if you are first in stratum C, second in B and fourth in A, and the upper masterpoint limits are 300 for C, 500 for B, and 1000 for A, that means that among players with fewer than 300 masterpoints, you did the best.
+Among players with 500 points or fewer, you did second-best, and among players with fewer than 1000, you did fourth-best.
 With those divisions, a player with 700 points would be able to place in stratum A, but not in B or C.